-We observed a significant higher accumulation of non-synonymous substitutions in eusocial genomes.
+We observed a significantly higher accumulation of non-synonymous substitutions in eusocial genomes, although the effect is relatively modest compared to the global pattern of increased dN/dS in pollinating bees (Anthophila).
 This increase was associated with the detection of relaxed selection on eusocial branches for more than half of the available alignments.
 This result supports the hypothesis of a relaxation of selection associated with eusociality through demographic effects, as any other selective effects would be expected to have more heterogenous and localised effects.

-Because eusocial Hymenoptera are known to display very high recombination rates (Wallberg, Glémin, and Webster 2015; Sirviö et al. 2011; Wilfert, Gadau, and Schmid-Hempel 2007; Jones et al. 2019), these results could have been imputed to biased gene conversion, which is known to increase dN/dS by promoting the fixation of any G/C alleles (including deleterious alleles).
-Biases in dN/dS estimation due to gBGC can be excluded however, as our results are obtained using dN/dS ratios accounting only for GC-conservative substitutions.
-This is confirmed by RELAX analyses which would be expected to have detected gBGC effects as directional/adaptive selection,
+Because eusocial Hymenoptera are known to display very high recombination rates (Wallberg, Glémin, and Webster 2015; Sirviö et al. 2011; Wilfert, Gadau, and Schmid-Hempel 2007; Jones et al. 2019), these results could have beencan not be imputed to biased gene conversion, because which is known to increase dN/dS by promoting the fixation of any G/C alleles (including deleterious alleles).
+Biases in dN/dS estimation due to gBGC can be excluded however, as our results are obtained using- dN/dS ratios accounting only for GC-conservative substitutions.
+This result can not be imputed to positive selection either, as RELAX analyses detected relaxed selection on eusocial branches for more than half of the available alignments.
+This is confirmed by RELAX analyses which would be expected to have detected gBGC effects as directional/adaptive selection, because both signals are very similar (Rousselle et al. 2019).
+This result supports the hypothesis of a relaxation of selection associated with eusociality through demographic effects.

-We rather suggest that the high dN/dS ratios we report-are primarily due to Ne reduction and purifying selection relaxation in eusocial lineages.
+- We rather suggest that the high dN/dS ratios we report are primarily due to Ne reduction and purifying selection relaxation in eusocial lineages.
 Long-lived reproductive female with delayed sexual maturity, as well as a biased sex-ratio and monopolization of the reproductive labour by few individuals, are typical features of eusocial species, which are bound to reduce effective population size.
 The hypothesis of a life-history effect matches well with the observation of a higher dN/dS in the highly eusocial formicoids ants Acromyrmex echinatior and Camponotus floridanus than in Harpegnatos saltator, which possesses a less complex social organization (Hölldobler and Wilson 1990).
-Ants, which display a variety of complexity levels in their social organisation, could represent an ideal model for a more quantitative approach (Bourke, 1999), allowing to test for an effect of variation in eusocial characteristics of species on selection efficiency.
+Ants, which display a variety of complexity levels in their social organisation, could represent an ideal model for a more quantitative approach (Bourke, 1999), allowing to test for an effect of variation in eusocial characteristics of species on selection efficiency. - 275 These results are however to be taken with care, as the number of eusocial species in the dataset is low, and as no significant increase in dN/dS due to eusociality has been detected within bees.
+In this study, a choice was made not to increment the original dataset with additionnal eusocial species, because this addition would have introduced heterogeneity in sample treatment, and translated into new bias in the estimation of dN/dS ratios.
+It might be necessary to replicate our analyses using a separate, tailor-made and more exhaustive dataset in terms of eusocial species number in order to confirm the effect of eusociality on demography.
+Another exciting prospect will be to study Ne variation within eusocial groups.
+Ants, which display a variety of complexity levels in their social organisation, could represent an ideal model for a more quantitative approach (Bourke 1999), allowing to test for an effect of variation in eusocial characteristics of species on selection efficiency.